 These beef, parmesan and bread crumb roll-ups are delicious and melt in your mouth 😋 and I am so excited to share them with you!

-I grew up with these Italian morsels and they were a staple each time my Aunt Flo and Uncle Joe (i.e. my godparents) came to visit.
+I grew up with these Italian morsels and they were a staple each time my Aunt Flo and Uncle Joe, aka my godparents, came to visit.
 Aunt Flo, in fact, introduced Spiedini to my family, but through the years they became known as Braciole, which has me baffled 😉 because Braciole is typically meat pounded out with a similar parmesan/bread crumb/herb mixture rolled inside and it is cooked in red sauce.

 Side Note: After researching Braciole I decided that I needed to make the traditional Italian recipe and here it is, Beef Braciole.
 Guys this stuffed flank steak is so dreamy and delicious!

-As I learned through my research “spiedini” translates to “skewers” in Italian and as you can see these delicious beef nuggets are cooked on a stick.
+As I learned through my research “spiedini” translates to “skewers” in Italian and as you can see these delicious beef nuggets are cooked on a metal skewer, which helps to cook the meat evenly because the metal conducts heat from the inside 👍.

 My brother and mother handle this meal each holiday, with ease.
-My brother cuts the frozen eye of round, my mother then coats the beef with canola oil and creates a mixture of equal parts parmesan and Italian seasoned bread crumbs.
-The beef is then dipped into the mixture and rolled with some extra parmesan/bread crumbs in the center, skewered and baked to perfection 👍 It’s that easy and even more delicious 😋.
+My brother cuts the frozen eye of round, my mother then coats the beef with canola oil and creates a mixture of equal parts parmesan, Italian seasoned bread crumbs and a couple cracks of fresh ground pepper.
+The beef is then dipped into the mixture and rolled with some extra parmesan/bread crumbs in the center, skewered and baked to perfection 👍!
+It’s that easy and even more delicious 😋!!!

 I hope you enjoy my easy version of this Italian classic, cheers 🥂.